 This scenario plays out repeatedly; one after another -- new urgent things that you must handle hit your desk.
 You look at your clock and its 3 p.m. and nothing on your list has been done.
 Perhaps you complete a couple of items before the end of the day.
 But, your list, for the most part, remains, and many items are carried over until the next day.

 Do you end your day reviewing your list and feeling like you failed?
 You failed to accomplish what you set out for yourself.
 Despite being organized enough to plan your day, you failed to complete much of what you expected of yourself.
 Do not despair; you are not alone.
 Most people end their days exactly as I described above.
 I propose a new list, an accomplishments list.
 At the end of the day, list the things you did accomplish.
 Review this new list.
 Ask yourself the following:

-- Did you do things not on you list, but that needed to be done to push toward your goals?
-If so, perhaps the problem is that you need to be better at making your to do list.
+- Did you do things not on your list, but that needed to be done to push toward your goals?
+If so, perhaps the problem is that you need to be better at making your to-do list.

 - Did you do things that you could have delegated?
 Another place you can improve.

 - Did you do anything that really was less important than the things on your to-do list?
 Learn to say no, or to add things to a later day's to do.

 Keep a daily accomplishments list.
 Retain the list and review it occasionally.
 Some items on the list will be things to know when you are in a review with your leadership or to add to your resume.